Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model: Conclusion

 \section{Conclusion}

-In this work, we propose an unsupervised low-rank diffusion method for pansharpening by utilizing the linear subspace representation technique and unconditional diffusion model.
-We project the HRMS image into a subspace based on the HSI spectral low-rank property.
-The subspace lies on the image field and is easier to learn its distribution.
-We design an efficient strategy to calculate the coefficient matrix from the LRMS image.
-Then we utilize the diffusion model to sample from this subspace conditioned on the LRMS image, PAN image and the coefficient matrix.
-Extensive experiments on different datasets and degradations show the flexibility, excellent performance and good generalization ability of our method compared with other traditional model-based methods and DL-based methods.
+In this work, we propose an unsupervised low-rank diffusion method for HS pansharpening by utilizing the low-rank subspace representation technique and pre-trained unconditional diffusion model.
+We project the HRHS image into a subspace based on the HS image spectral low-rank property.
+The subspace is designed to be contained in the image field so that it is consistent with the distribution learnt by the pre-trained diffusion model.
+We design an efficient strategy to calculate the coefficient matrix corresponding to the projection from the LRHS image.
+Then the pre-trained diffusion model to utilized to sample from the subspace conditioned on the LRHS image, PAN image and the coefficient matrix.
+Extensive experiments on different datasets show the flexibility, excellent performance and good generalization ability of our method compared with other traditional methods and DL-based methods.